 PIONEER will convene a Strategic Executive Group (SEG).
-The SEG will meet at least six-monthly, and will be made up of the Executive Chair of PIONEER, Chief Executive Officer or Deputy for each Data Provider, representatives of Industry and academic partners, and the PPIE Lead.
-The Director or Co-Director of PIONEER and PPIE lead will report to the SEG, assisted by relevant members of the PMC.
+The SEG will meet at least annually, and will be made up of a representative or delegate of UHB Executive team, Chief Executive Officer or Delegate Deputy for each representing Data Providers, representatives of Industry and academic partners, and the PPIE Lead.
+The Director or Co-Director of PIONEER and PPIE lead will report to the SEG, assisted by relevant members of the PMOG PMC.
 There will be a nominated secretariat.

-The SEG will agree on their terms of reference, but these will include providing strategic oversight of potential data providers, policy, and procedural links to external agencies relevant to PIONEER, supporting PIONEER operations within partner organisations, agreeing any changes to PIONEER operational procedures, and overseeing DTLR meetings.
+The SEG will agree on their terms of reference, but these will include providing strategic oversight of potential data providers, policy, and procedural links to external agencies relevant to PIONEER, supporting PIONEER operations within partner organisations, agreeing any changes to PIONEER operational procedures, and overseeing DTLR meetings once proportionate review is approved.